SetThreadpoolTimer function (threadpoolapiset.h)

-Sets the timer object—, replacing the previous timer, if any.
+Sets the timer object, replacing the previous timer, if any.
 A worker thread calls the timer object's callback after the specified timeout expires.

 A pointer to a FILETIME structure that specifies the absolute or relative time at which the timer should expire.
 If positive or zero, it indicates the absolute time since January 1, 1601 (UTC), measured in 100 nanosecond units.
 If negative, it indicates the amount of time to wait relative to the current time.
 For more information about time values, see File Times.

 If this parameter is NULL, the timer object will cease to queue new callbacks (but callbacks already queued will still occur).
-Note that if this parameter is zero, the timer will expire immediately.

 The timer period, in milliseconds.
 If this parameter is zero, the timer is signaled once.
 If this parameter is greater than zero, the timer is periodic.
 A periodic timer automatically reactivates each time the period elapses, until the timer is canceled.